 As we say goodbye to another sticky Southern summer, locals and visitors alike will ‘fall’ in love with the Queen City’s autumn offerings.
-From outdoor yoga to feel-good apple picking, we have your ultimate checklist of Charlotte activities for the whole family.
+From trail runs and bike tours to patio dates and gallery crawls, we have a full lineup of fall activities for the whole family.

 All events and activities are subject to change.

 1. Camp North End is the ideal spot for a fall outing.
 Grab fresh produce and artisanal goods at the North End Farmers Market every Wednesday 4-8pm.
 Catch local and touring musicians every Friday 6-9pm under the water tower.
 Or walk through the Immersive Van Gogh exhibit the Historic Ford building.
 Plus enjoy their 14 food and drink spots, 11 shops and art collectives, and 50+ murals, all connected by 76 acres of of outdoor space to explore.

 2. Venture to the U.S. National Whitewater Center for multiple outdoorsy festivities:

 - Flow Fest to find a variety of yoga practices and workshops that will help you feel more grounded.
 When: Sept 18

 - Tuck Fest for a weekend packed with nearly 150 clinics, musical performances, races, yoga practices and more.
 When: Oct.
 1-3